About the VCE

 Student transfer and credit from interstate studies

-- students who have credit granted at any level for studies undertaken interstate must satisfy the requirement for English, which is 3 units from the VCE English group, including a Unit 3–4 sequence
+- students who have credit granted at any level for studies undertaken interstate must satisfy the requirement for English, which is 3 units from the VCE English studies group, including a Unit 3–4 sequence

 - the requirement for 3 other Unit 3–4 sequences may be met using credit granted at Units 3 and 4 levels.

-Students must apply to the VCAA through the Victorian school at which they are enrolled using the
+Students must apply to the VCAA through the Victorian school at which they are enrolled using the form

-At Units 1 and 2 levels, schools will recommend the amount of credit to be granted, based on an interstate school or authority transcript and the equivalent qualification guidelines.
+At Units 1 and 2 levels, schools will recommend the amount of credit to be granted, based on an interstate school or authority transcript and the equivalent course guidelines.
 Credit recommended by the school will be entered on the application form.
 The student’s previous school reports and certificates should be attached.
 The VCAA will decide the amount of credit to be granted at Units 3 and 4 levels.
 The VCAA will record the credit granted and schools can view them on VASS.

 Student transfer and credit from overseas studies